 - Taxes: C-Corp profits are taxed twice, a tax principal known as ‘double taxation.’
 Taxes are paid once by the business entity and once by the shareholders.

-For example, if your Lynnwood service makes $100,000, the business pays tax obligations on that revenue.
-The staying funds are distributed to you and also other investors.
-You after that pay personal federal and/or state income tax obligation on your dividend.
+For instance, if your Lynnwood service makes $100,000, the business pays taxes on that earnings.
+The continuing to be funds are distributed to you and also other investors.
+You after that pay personal government and/or state revenue tax obligation on your dividend.

 - Ownership: C-Corps have no shareholder limit.

 - Taxes: S-Corps have pass-through taxation.
 Pass-through taxation means that the Edmonds' business entity does not pay corporate taxes.
 Instead, the owners pay taxes on the profits or losses of the company on their tax forms.

 - Ownership: S-Corps are limited to no more than 100 shareholders.